-Here are 26 creative ideas you can use when you are struggling with how to be creative and boost your innovative thinking.
+Here are 26 ways to overcome a creative block that you can use when you are struggling with creativity and boosting your innovative thinking.

 Pick as many of these tested creative thinking techniques as you need to re-start your creative process, find creative inspiration, and overcome a creative block.

 1. Start your Creative Process with Things You’ll Throw Away

 Decide upfront you’ll discard anything you create in the next hour, then simply dive in and start doing something toward your creative goal right away.
 You’re willing to trash it, so don’t let any self-criticism block your creative inspiration.

 Many restaurants use white paper in place of cloth table coverings.
 Go to one nearby with pens, markers, or crayons and doodle your way through dinner.
 Write, draw, diagram, or do whatever else will trigger your creativity.

 Write down 6 descriptors or characteristics of your creative challenge.
 For each descriptor, ask how it would help meet your creative objective if it were bigger, smaller, turned around, removed, customized, standardized, or simplified.
 Asking these questions to twist your situation leads to lots of new creative ideas.

 Find a small something to create that’s more easily achievable than your whole project (it could be working on something you’ve already put in the creative trash heap).
 Create your small start and use it as a tangible first step to get to your next bigger creative ideas.

 5. Finish Something